akshay-atam/CS-559-Machine-Learning-Fundamentals-and-Applications/README.md

 > *"Gaining knowledge, is the first step to wisdom.
 Sharing it, is the first step to humanity"* -Unknown

 **NOTE:** The files shared are for study purpose only.
-If my work helped you in any way, do cite/add references.
-Thanks!
+Plagiarism is a violation and should not be performed.
+If my work helped you in any way, do cite/add a reference.
+Thanks and Happy Learning!

 ## Topics covered in all the weeks
 - Lecture 1: Mathematics Review for Machine Learning